 In our focal scripture, God commanded all of the offered sacrifices to be seasoned with salt.
 This salt is representative of the “salt covenant” and would also presumably preserve the meat for a longer period of time.
 All of the temples included “salt rooms” for this purpose.
 Salt is still used today to preserve and can meats and vegetables.
 Refrigeration or freezing is not necessary when salt is used as a preservative and the jar is properly “sealed”.
 Thus, with the “salt covenant” God’s people were preserved and protected against the corruption and ruin of sin.
 Even though Jesus Christ fulfilled the need of further sacrifices of any kind, we are nonetheless preserved and viewed acceptable in the sight of God and preserved for his kingdom and glory eternally because of a covenant.

 Conversely, salt is also used in reference to those who are cast into hell.
-In Mark 9:49, it is written, “salt.”
+In Mark 9:49, it is written, “for every one shall be salted with fire, and every sacrifice shall be salted with salt.”
 The physical body will be preserved and prevented from destruction.
-Jesus described this torment in verse 48 as a place, “where their worm dieth not, and the fire is not quenched.”sacrifice
+Jesus described this torment in verse 48 as a place, “where their worm dieth not, and the fire is not quenched.”

 Believers are described in Matthew 5:13 as being the salt of the Earth.
 However, in Mark 9:50, we are questioned “what is the good of salt when it loses its saltiness?”
 The Christian’s sole responsibility is to proclaim the gospel of Jesus Christ to a lost and dying world.
 This “salt” preserves the soul, but also promotes a good and cleanly lived life that is useful to others.
 The “salt in ourselves” is the doctrine of grace and the word of God within the believer.
 Let us preach this eternal preservation by and through the shed blood of Jesus Christ with a certain zeal and affection to those around us.
 We will in turn be deemed “worth our salt”!